SuhasR3/Power-BI-Dashboards-For-Demand-Forecasting/sql/etl_process.md

 ## Loading

-Finally, we filter out any incomplete or irrelevant records and load the data into a final table ready for analysis:
+Finally, we filter out any incomplete or irrelevant records and load the data into a final table ready for dashboard creation:
 ```
 CREATE TABLE cleaned_merged_data AS
 SELECT *